ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 ## Changing Service Endpoints

-Once you have provisioned a deployment, it is possible to change your public/private service endpoints configuration, with the exception of {{site.data.keyword.databases-for-mongodb}}.
-In the _Settings_ tab of your deployment's dashboard there is a card for _Service Endpoints_.
+Once you have a deployment, it is possible to change your public/private service endpoints configuration, with the exception of {{site.data.keyword.databases-for-mongodb}}.
+In the _Settings_ tab of your deployment's dashboard is a card for _Service Endpoints_.
 You can toggle which types of connections are available to your deployment.

-Changing the type of endpoints available on your deployment does not cause any downtime from a database perspective, however, if you disable an endpoint that is currently being used by you or your applications, those connections are dropped.
+Changing the type of endpoints available on your deployment does not cause any downtime from a database perspective.
+However, if you disable an endpoint that is currently being used by you or your applications, those connections are dropped.

 ## Credentials for Private Endpoints

 You can use either public or private connection strings with any set of credentials you make on your deployment.
 By default, the connection strings for a set of credentials are filled with strings for connecting over a public endpoint.
-If you are using private endpoints, you can specify that connection strings containing the private endpoint be generated instead.
+If you are using private endpoints, you can specify connection strings that contain the private endpoint be generated instead.

-When creating credentials in _Service Credentials_, use the either `{ "service-endpoints": "public" }` / `{ "service-endpoints": "private" }` parameters to specify which endpoint gets filled into the connection strings.
+When creating credentials in _Service Credentials_, use the either `{ "service-endpoints": "public" }` or `{ "service-endpoints": "private" }` parameters to specify which endpoint gets filled into the connection strings.

-In the API you can use the [`/deployments/{id}/users/{userid}/connections/{endpoint_type}`](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026) to retrieve connection strings for both public or private endpoints.
+In the API, you can use the [`/deployments/{id}/users/{userid}/connections/{endpoint_type}`](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026) to retrieve connection strings for both public or private endpoints.

 If you only have private endpoints on your deployments, then all new credentials have private endpoints in the connection strings.